-SketchUp model viewed in Enscape
+SketchUp model rendered in Enscape

 How to put lights in SketchUp

-To place a light source, from within SketchUp, select Extensions-> Enscape -> Enscape Objects as shown in the image below.
+To place a light source from within SketchUp, select Extensions-> Enscape -> EnscapeObjects, or click the same command on the Enscape toolbar, as shown in the image below.

 Starting the Enscape Objects command

-In this example, a Spotlight object was placed relative to the recessed can fixtures in the ceiling.
-When selected, we can adjust the Luminous Intensity and Beam Angle… another option is to assign a photometric IES file to get a more accurate product-based light distribution; these files are provided by the light fixture manufacturers.
+Once placed, and when selected, we can adjust the Luminous Intensity and Beam Angle… another option is to assign a photometric IES file to get a more accurate product-based light distribution; these files are provided by the light fixture manufacturers.

 Simply use the regular SketchUp Move and Copy tools on the Enscape light sources.